gunnarhaslinger/SMIME-OpenSSL-CA/README.md

 ## Solved Pitfalls
 * OpenSSL included, VisualStudio-Runtime included, no Installation necessary - just extract zip-File
-* CA 20 years valid, Certificates 15 years valid - both configurable in the two Scripts (see argument ´-days´)
+* CA is 20 years valid, Certificates 15 years valid - both configurable in the two Scripts (see argument ´-days´)
 * P12 File includes S/MIME User-Certificate with Private-Keys and Root-Certificate, protected by a configurable password, just one click to install
-* CA is named "A-Private-Mail Certificate Authority", so CA shows up on top of alphabetic sorted Root-CA List, easy for Checking.
-Of course the Name is configurable.
+* CA is named "A-Private-Mail Certificate Authority", so CA shows up on top of alphabetic sorted Root-CA List, makes it easier for checking Client-Configurations.
+Of course the name is configurable.
-* You get the P12-File and in addition you get a cer-File for each user, which can be distributed to your Mailing-Partners.
+* You get the P12-File (Cert+PrivKey+RootCA) and in addition you get a cer-File (only Cert without PrivKey) for each user, which can be distributed to your Mailing-Partners.
-* Thunderbird seems to expect unique Root-CA Serial Numbers, strange effects happen if you just create a Root-CA with serial 0x01, so Serial is random generated and even the S/MIME-Certificate SerialNumers have an random-start-prefix and then count up on each new cert issued.
+* Thunderbird seems to expect unique Root-CA Serial Numbers, strange effects happen if you just create a Root-CA with serial 0x01 and import two of them, so serial is random generated and even the S/MIME-Certificate SerialNumers have an random-start-prefix and then count up on each new cert issued.
-* When importing the P12 to Thunderbird be sure you select "This certificate can identify mail users", you find a Sceenshot of this in my Documentation in Chapter 9.
+* When importing the P12 to Thunderbird: Be sure you select "This certificate can identify mail users", you find a Sceenshot of this mandatory step in my [documentation](Manual%20(German)%20-%20SMIME-CA%20Nutzungsanleitung%20und%20technische%20Infos.pdf) in Chapter 9.
-* Certificate Key Usage and Extended Key Usage are exactly tailored for S/MIME, but configuration example to add TLS-Client-Auth Usage is given.
+* Certificate Key Usage and Extended Key Usage are exactly tailored for S/MIME, but configuration example to add TLS-Client-Auth Usage is given in ´CA-openssl.cfg´ .